AKSHAY-DADHEECH/Bug_Tracker/README.md

-This project is related to School Managment System INSTRUCTION UPDATE
+This project is related to School Managment System.
+INSTRUCTION UPDATE.